Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/why-learn-web-development/_index.md

 title: Why learn web development?
 ---

-There are loads of different kinds of coders, and each type of coder needs to know a different set of tools, practices and languages.
-It's very possible that you would be better suited to a different kind of programming than web development.
+There are loads of different kinds of programmers, and each type needs to know a different set of tools, practices and languages.
+If you spend some time Googling "what programming language should I learn first" then you'll get lots of confusing and conflicting advice.

 ## So why start with web dev?